25 Things You Didn’t Know About Studying Medicine

 24. Being a doctor is a ton of paperwork

 A lot of medicine is simply documentation: if you don’t write down that something happened, it’s like it never happened.
-From giving someone a medication to completing a procedure, you have to honestly and objectively document everything.
+From giving someone medication to completing a procedure, you have to honestly and objectively document everything.

 25. Be prepared to move